dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/06-July-2023/faster-run.md

 <Lightbox src="/img/prep-start.jpg" width="85%" title="Job prep time data has seen a 75% speed improvement from Jan 2023 to July 2023.
 Prep time took 106 secs in Jan and now takes 27 secs as of July."/>

-Jobs scheduled at the top-of-the-hour used to take over 106 seconds to prepare because of the volume of runs the scheduler has to process.
+Jobs scheduled at the top of the hour used to take over 106 seconds to prepare because of the volume of runs the scheduler has to process.
 Now, even with increased runs, we have reduced prep time to 27 secs (at a maximum) &mdash; a 75% speed improvement for runs at peak traffic times!

 ## Unlimited job concurrency for Enterprise accounts